 In total, three patient-specific 3D FE models were developed from the acquired CBCT scans (Figure 1a-c).
 The models comprised the patient's upper left canine, first and second premolar, and adjacent alveolar bone.
-For each tooth, we considered its enamel, dentin, pulp chamber, and PDL, while the root cementum was neglected.
+For each tooth, we considered its enamel, dentin, pulp chamber, and periodontal ligament (PDL), while the root cementum was neglected.
 Mimics software version 10 (Materialise, Leuven, Belgium) was used for the reconstruction of the FE models from the CBCT scans through the following steps.
 The masks of cortical, trabecular bone and teeth were generated respectively.
 The Mimics STL+ model was used to convert all the masks into the stereolithography (STL) format.
 In order to optimize the quality of the triangle meshes for the further FEA, we used the REMESH module attached to Mimics software.
 At last, by using Geomagic Studio 10 software (Geomagic GmbH, Stuttgart, Germany) we assembled the extracted parts into the three models.
-A PDL as the 200 μm-thick shell was additionally generated.
-Bone level adjacent to teeth #23 and #25 did not differ in all three 3D FE models.
-Likewise, bone level adjacent to tooth #24 was the same in Model 1 and Model 3, while the detailed description of the models is as it follows:
+A PDL as the 200 $\mu$ m-thick shell was additionally generated.
+Bone level adjacent to tooth #24 was the same in Model 1 and Model 3, while the detailed description of the models is as it follows:

 Model 1 represents horizontal bone loss in region #23, #24, and #25 (Figure 1a).
-It was constructed based on the CBCT scans of the patient's upper jaw before the surgery (Figure 1d), but with certain changes, the vertical bone defect (intrabony defect), which was localized along the distal aspect of tooth #24, was reconstructed by applying the properties of cancellous and cortical bone in order to simulate horizontal bone loss.
+It was constructed based on the CBCT scans of the patient's upper jaw before the surgery (Figure 1d), but with certain changes - the vertical bone defect (intrabony defect), which was localized along the distal aspect of tooth #24, was reconstructed by applying the properties of cancellous and cortical bone in order to simulate horizontal bone loss.
 This model was created in order to examine the differences in displacement and stress distribution between the horizontal (Model 1) and vertical (Model 2) bone loss patterns, and to compare with the situation achieved six months following the regenerative periodontal surgery (Model 3).
 Hence, bone level adjacent to tooth #24 was the same in Model 1 and Model 3.